CleverCloud/demo-laravel-pg/readme.md

 CC_POST_BUILD_HOOK=php artisan migrate --force
 ```

-To enable logs retrieving on Clever console or Clever CLI, you have to specify the following value in `./config/app.php`:
+To enable logs retrieving on Clever console or Clever CLI, ensure that you have the following value in `./config/app.php`:

 ```php
 'log' => env('APP_LOG', 'syslog'),
 ```

+Then you can create a Clever application environment variable as following: `APP_LOG=syslog`.

 Finally, you have to manually set the `APP_KEY=base64:X` with `X` the result of `php artisan key:generate` on your local project.